salkuadrat/lucifer/README.md

 });
 ```

-This is a bit similar as defining the route callback.
+The code looks similar with the route callback.

-Most of the time, you'll be enough by using built in middlewares provided by Lucifer, like the `static`, `cors`, `session` that we've used before.
+Most of the time, you will be enough with using the built-in Lucifer middlewares, like `static`, `cors`, or `session`.

-But if you need it, you can easily create your own middleware, and use it for a specific route by putting it in the middle between route and callback handler.
+However, you may create a custom middleware, and then use it for a specific route by putting it in the middle of route and callback.

 ```dart
 final app = App();